The Issue: Do Employers Owe More Severance Due to COVID-19?

 As to be expected, with time, more court decisions considering the impact of COVID-19 on reasonable notice followed.
-In those decisions, the employee had been terminated in 2020, unlike Mr. Yee.
+In all but one of those decisions, the employee was dismissed in 2020, unlike Mr. Yee.

 Iriotakis (dismissed March 25, 2020)

-The first, from February 2021, was Iriotakis v.
+The next decision, from February 2021, was Iriotakis v.
 Peninsula Employment Services Limited, 2021 ONSC 998.
 Here the employee was terminated on March 25, 2020, which was after the pandemic began.
-However, the court did not refer to Yee (possibly, due to the close timing between the release of the two decisions).
+However, the court did not refer to Yee, (possibly due to the close timing between the release of the two decisions).